TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 :class:`ArgumentParser` parses arguments through the :meth:`~ArgumentParser.parse_args` method.
 This will inspect the command line, convert each argument to the appropriate type and then invoke the appropriate action.
-In most cases, this means a simple :class:`Namespace` object will be built up from attributes parsed out of the command line::
+In most cases, this means a simple :class:`Namespace` object will be built up kutoka attributes parsed out of the command line::

    >>> parser.parse_args(['--sum', '7', '-1', '42'])